tomer132246/X96Dbg-MCP-Server-Plugin/README.md

 Visual Studio Code can forward requests to the plugin's MCP server via the Model Context Protocol bridge.
 Create `.vscode/mcp.json` (or update your global `mcp.json`) with the following entry:

+NOTE: ${workspaceFolder} is not allowed since it running in py context. please replace it to a actual path.

 ```json
 {
   "mcpServers": {